 The State of You

-SCENTED SMOKE BRINGS VISITORS’ MEMORIES RUSHING BACK IN THE STATE OF YOU, AISHA NASSER AL-SOWAIDI’S REFLECTIVE PIECE EXAMINING HOW WE CLING TO THE PAST WHILE OUR CITIES HURTLE TOWARDS THE FUTURE.
+SCENTED SMOKE BROUGHT VISITORS’ MEMORIES RUSHING BACK IN THE STATE OF YOU, AISHA NASSER AL-SOWAIDI’S REFLECTIVE PIECE EXAMINING HOW WE CLING TO THE PAST WHILE OUR CITIES HURTLE TOWARDS THE FUTURE.

-Aisha Nasser Al-Sowaidi’s installation, The State of You, is inspired by the sense of nostalgia that pervades life in a city such as Doha, which is in a process of constant, rapid reinvention.
+Aisha Nasser Al-Sowaidi’s installation, The State of You, was inspired by the sense of nostalgia that pervades life in a city such as Doha, which is in a process of constant, rapid reinvention.
 Swathes of the Qatari capital’s urban fabric have been erased and remade in the past decade as the population has grown threefold.
-“The installation is about how a city can change and the idea of ‘home’,” Al-Sowaidi says.
+“The installation is about how a city can change and the idea of ‘home’,” Al-Sowaidi said.
 “How much change can a familiar place take and still be familiar?
 How quickly do those changes become familiar themselves?”
-Visitors are invited to place their heads beneath seven dome-like “worlds”, each of which releases a different scented smoke.
-The domes are lined with a patterned ceramic, evoking traditional Qatari architecture, but the outer shell is made from concrete, the dominant material used in Doha’s redevelopment.
+Visitors were invited to place their heads beneath seven dome-like “worlds”, each of which released a different scented smoke.
+The domes were lined with a patterned ceramic, evoking traditional Qatari architecture, but the outer shell was made from concrete, the dominant material used in Doha’s redevelopment.

-The concrete also stands in contrast to the floating scents that it envelopes.
-“These two elements represent the past and the present: the non-physical past as smoke, and the physical ‘now’ as concrete,” says Al-Sowaidi.
-The smells are intended to create a unique experience for each visitor.
+The concrete also stood in contrast to the floating scents that it enveloped.
+“These two elements represent the past and the present: the non-physical past as smoke, and the physical ‘now’ as concrete,” said Al-Sowaidi.
+The smells were intended to create a unique experience for each visitor.
 “Feelings are universal – it’s the one language we all share – but different scents can inspire different feelings for every individual.”

 - Designer: Aisha Nasser Al-Sowaidi